NBA Hall of Fame

 For her role as a pioneer and master teacher, she was inducted into the Hall of Fame in 1999.

-Moore's Awards and Records
+Moore's Awards and Honors

 • Women's Basketball Hall of Fame (Charter Member, 1999)